Sara West

-Sara West is an Australian actress, director and screen writer.
+Sara West is an Australian actress, director and screenwriter.
 She began her career with roles in short films and television roles.
 Her 2015 role as Liza Minnelli in television series Peter Allen: Not the Boy Next Door earned her a Logie Award nomination for Most Outstanding Newcomer.
 In 2017, West played Lyndal in the film, Don't Tell and was nominated for an AACTA Award.
 She also appeared in the main roles of the 2016 film Bad Girl, as Amy Anderson and the 2019 film, Awoken playing the medical student Karla.
 She also plays Brooke in ABC TV drama series Troppo.
 In 2023, West joined the cast of the soap opera Neighbours, playing Cara Varga-Murphy.
 West also writes and directs films and has won awards at the 2014 and 2018 South Australian Screen Awards.